 In certain circumstances (such as where it is contrary to the Terms and Conditions applicable to the Ticket), Members may cancel Tickets that are bought from or sold by Resellers, without providing a refund.
-In some jurisdictions (i.e. New South Wales), an Authorised Seller or Presenter cannot cancel a Ticket if the Ticket is resold at a price that complies with prescribed laws.
+In some jurisdictions (e.g. New South Wales and South Australia), an Authorised Seller or Presenter cannot cancel a Ticket if the Ticket is resold at a price that complies with prescribed laws.